 But what is less commonly talked about is the immense mental, emotional and social benefits that playing a team sport can offer your child.

-There is now a growing body of research focusing on these benefits and they highlight many advantages that your child will enjoy by becoming involved in team sports.
+There is now a growing body of research focusing on these benefits.
+This research highlights many advantages that your child will enjoy by becoming involved in team sports.
 It doesn’t even matter what sport your child decides to play, or their skill level.
-It’s the mental, emotional and social skills, and lessons that they will gain by playing any type of team sport that is important.
+It’s the mental, emotional, social skills, and lessons that they will gain by playing any type of team sport that is important.

 So, let’s look at some of the benefits of team sports for kids.

 On a purely scientific level, when kids exercise they are happier.
-When we exercise our bodies release endorphins, these naturally occurring chemical are scientifically proven to improve our mood, reduce stress, relieve feelings of anxiety and depression, boost self- esteem and help us sleep better.
+When we exercise our bodies release endorphins.
+These naturally occurring chemicals are scientifically proven to improve our mood, reduce stress, relieve feelings of anxiety and depression, boost self- esteem and help us sleep better.